 If the white blood cell count is elevated, semen cultures should be performed on a subsequent specimen.
 Unfortunately, the semen culture cannot be performed on the original specimen as it must be the first step performed on the specimen in order to keep it sterile.

-When a man ejaculates, the fluid is clumpy and thick (viscous.)
-However, when it is exposed to body temperature (either by being in a woman’s vagina or in the laboratory) enzymes that are present in it, break down certain proteins.
-This makes the fluid runny and thin (non-viscous.)
-Some men have increased viscosity even after the semen has been at body temperature for greater than an hour.
+When a man ejaculates, the fluid is clumpy and viscous (thick).
+However, when it is exposed to body temperature (either by being in a woman’s vagina or warmed in the laboratory) enzymes that are present in it, break down certain proteins.
+This makes the fluid runny and non-viscous (thin).
+Some men have thick semen even after the semen has been at body temperature for greater than an hour.
 This is called increased viscosity.

 Increased viscosity can make it more difficult for the sperm to break through the semen fluid, and make their way through their partner’s reproductive tract, and ultimately fertilize an egg.